Shy couplings, CAT(0) spaces, and the lion and man: and pursuit--evasion. and pursuit--evasion

-The two-dimensional pre-image of \(\{z(s):s_{i-1}\leq s\leq s_i\}\) therefore has total curvature bound of \(\tfrac{\pi}{2}\).
-By two-dimensional Euclidean geometry, we can maximize the ratio of the length of the pre-image of \(\{z(s):s_{i-1}\leq s\leq s_i\}\) to the length \(\intrinsicdist(z(s_i), z(s_{i-1}))\) of its chord by considering the case of an isoceles right-angled triangle, in which case the ratio is \(\sqrt{2}\).
+The two-dimensional pre-image of $\{z(s)\dvtx s_{i-1}\leq s\leq s_i\}$ therefore has total curvature bound of $\frac{\pi}{2}$.
+By two-dimensional Euclidean geometry, we can maximize the ratio of the length of the pre-image of $\{z(s)\dvtx s_{i-1}\leq s\leq s_i\}$ to the length $\intrinsicdist(z(s_i), z(s_{i-1}))$ of its chord by considering the case of an isoceles right-angled triangle, in which case the ratio is $\sqrt{2}$.
 Accordingly, we obtain the upper bound

-It follows that a portion of the piecewise geodesic curve \(z\) which turns no more than \(\tfrac{\pi}{2}\) cannot have length exceeding \(\sqrt{2}\) times the intrinsic diameter of the region.
-(Note this is related to the Euclidean diameter by Lemma \ref{lem:diameter}.)
-This implies that we can control the total length of \(z\) and thus the total length of \(x\), with
+It follows that a portion of the piecewise geodesic curve $z$ which turns no more than $\frac{\pi}{2}$ cannot have length exceeding $\sqrt{2}$ times the intrinsic diameter of the region.
+(Note this is related to the Euclidean diameter by Lemma~\ref{lemdiameter}.)
+This implies that we can control the total length of $z$ and thus the total length of $x$, with

-Combining Inequalities \eqref{eq:resh1} and \eqref{eq:resh2}, we deduce that
+Combining inequalities \eqref{eqresh1} and \eqref{eqresh2}, we deduce that

-Recall that $\tau(t) = \text{total absolute curvature}(\{ x(s):0\leq s\leq t\})$ and \(\length(\{x(s):0\leq s\leq t\})=t\).
-Letting $\delta_1\to0$ in \eqref{eq:resh3}, it follows that
+Recall that $\tau(t) = \mbox{total absolute curvature}(\{ x(s)\dvtx 0\leq s\leq t\})$ and $\length(\{x(s)\dvtx 0\leq s\leq t\})=t$.
+Letting $\delta_1\to0$ in \eqref{eqresh3}, it follows that

-In combination with \eqref{eq:step-on-the-way}, this yields
+In combination with \eqref{eqstep-on-the-way}, this yields

-and hence the quadratic inequality for \(q=\sqrt{t}\),
+and hence the quadratic inequality for $q=\sqrt{t}$,

-The left hand side is negative for $q=0$ and the coefficient of $q^2$ is positive, so there is exactly one positive root \(q_c\) (which can be written out explicitly in terms of \(\diam_\text{intr}(D)\) and \(\varepsilon\)).
-Combining this with our earlier arguments, it follows that the Lion will come within \(\varepsilon/2\) of the Man by time \(t_c := q_c^2\). \end{proof}
+The left-hand side is negative for $q=0$ and the coefficient of $q^2$ is positive, so there is exactly one positive root $q_c$ [which can be written out explicitly in terms of $\diam_\mathrm{intr}(D)$ and $\varepsilon$].
+Combining this with our earlier arguments, it follows that the Lion will come within $\varepsilon/2$ of the Man by time $t_c := q_c^2$.~ \end{pf*}